sinbruh/group4-webapp/DESIGN.md

 The most important message on this page are the cars displayed for rental.

-The order of importance will thus be
+The order of importance will thus be:

-1. The cars for rental section,
+1. The 'cars for rental' section
-2. The card in the cars for
+2. The card in the 'cars for rental' section
-rental section,
-3. The rental information section,
+3. The 'rental information' section,
-4. The rent button in the rental information section and
+4. The rent button in the 'rental information' section
-5. The navigation bar.
+5. The navigation bar

-The sections on the page will be the cars for rental section, the rental information section and the navigation bar.
+The sections on the page will be the 'cars for rental' section, the 'rental information' section and the navigation bar.

-The layout the group will is a scrolling cars for rental section to the left and a rental information section to the right, with a navigation bar on top of them.
+The layout the group will use is a scrolling 'cars for rental' section to the left and a 'rental information' section to the right, with a navigation bar on top of them.

 ### Images